 About the Executive Fellowship Program

-Over the past eight years we've been privileged to work with many nonprofit executives and emerging leaders and we look forward to continuing to equip our next generation of leaders with the skills they need to be successful.
+Over the years we've been privileged to work with many nonprofit executives and emerging leaders and we look forward to continuing to equip our next generation of leaders with the skills they need to be successful.
 OneJustice would like to thank the Bigglesworth Family Foundation and the Bernard E. & Alba Witkin Charitable Foundation for making the OneJustice Executive Fellowship program possible.

 Click here to view the current class and past fellows.